lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

 In the example shown, I used a cutoff value of 0.139 (see operator options below) so all blue parts (left side) are cleaned out (right side).

-Note, the images use the :guilabel:`Show Zero weights` =Active option so that unreferenced Weights are shown in Black.
+Note, the images use the *Show Zero weights* =Active option so that unreferenced Weights are shown in Black.